Surface Graph

 Setup

 A plotly3D graph is created with the Graph3D function.
-There are many option (see the POD), but to get started include the height and width.
+There are many options as decribed in plotly3D macro documentation.
+In this example, only the height, width, and title are provided.

-A parametric surface is added to the graph with the addSurface method, which takes 3 array refs, each of length 3.
-1. These are strings as javascript function in the variables u and v.
-2. The parametric range in u or [umin, umax, samples].
-3. The parametric range in v or [vmin, vmax, samples].
+A parametric surface is added to the graph with the addSurface method, which takes 3 array references with each array of length 3.
+These parameters are described below.

 Statement